Why Does Ice Dam Removal Cost So Darn Much?

 Different ice dam removal companies have different reasons for charging different rates.

 The dishonest and/or inexperienced ones claim to offer you a deal, but there’s always a catch.
 They hit you with hidden costs (like charge you “per worker”).
 Or they damage your roof because they lack the proper equipment or experience to do the job right—which usually ends up costing you to pay for the repairs.

 Honest, experienced ice dam removal services can also be expensive, but for very different (and better) reasons.

-My company, Ice Dam Guys®, charges $575/hour for our standard service, though the exact number depends on outside factors like market demand, temperatures, fuel costs, overtime, holiday’s, emergency response, how far we are from our home base, current advertising costs, etc. Even though this hourly rate is actually quite affordable when compared to other experienced companies, it may sound like a scary number.
+My company, Ice Dam Guys®, charges $685/hour for our standard service, though the exact number depends on outside factors like market demand, temperatures, fuel costs, overtime, holiday’s, emergency response, how far we are from our home base, current advertising costs, etc. Even though this hourly rate is actually quite affordable when compared to other experienced companies, it may sound like a scary number.
 The reason is that safe, thorough ice dam removal takes significant investment on our part.

 Here are all the items we have to factor in:

 -Equipment—namely our steam-blasters.
-Having steamers that heat and spray 250F+ water isn’t cheap (unlike the ineffective hot-water sprayers that many other companies use).
+Having steamers that heat and spray 250F+ steam isn’t cheap (unlike the ineffective “hot-water” sprayers that many other companies use).

 -Gas and maintenance for the trucks.
-Offering ice dam removal to all of the Twin Cities and central Minnesota requires a LOT of driving around!
+Offering ice dam removal to the entire northern one-third of the U.S. requires a LOT of driving!

--Having trained technicians—meaning that I need to use my experience from 15+ years of removing ice dams to train any new members of my team.
-This training can take several weeks or more per technician.
+-Having trained technicians—meaning that I need to use my experience from 20+ years of removing ice dams to train any new members of my team.
+This training can take time & money.

 -Insurance for everyone in my skilled team (i.e., workers’ compensation insurance, commercial auto insurance, liability insurance, and bonding).